lmajowka/web_player/README.md

 Just copy and paste the content of web_player.js into your browser's console and enjoy start/pause article reading

-# Usage
+# Simple usage

-Just copy in your browser's console:
+Just copy into your browser's console:

     (function(d, s, id){
     var js, fjs = d.getElementsByTagName(s)[0];